 The popular gel manicure that lasts for two weeks and is dried using a UV light could be changing its light source.
 The ever-changing lighting technology is even changing the way we dry our nail polish.

-Another good feature about the new LED lamps is that the light lasts as long as the lamp does meaning it will never need replacing whereas the UV CFL bulbs need to be replaced quite often, especially in a salon.
+Another good feature about the new LED lamps is that the light lasts as long as the lamp does meaning it will never need replacing whereas the UV CFL light bulbs need to be replaced quite often, especially in a salon.
 Also, as UV light gets further into it’s life it generates a poorer output leading to manicures not lasting as long.
-Elle said: “A lot of salons don’t know that.
-They’re not changing it, so they’re getting a bad output.”

 The downsides of the LED lamps are that they cost more and don’t work with all gel nail polish.
-More nail polish manufacturers are adjusting them to make them compatible with LED light and as the cost of LEDs decrease so do the nail lamps.
+More nail polish manufacturers are adjusting them to make them compatible with LED light and as the cost of LED light bulbs decrease so do the nail lamps.

 Please note this article refers to nail lamps and does not refer to regular lighting equipment.